Barnabas001/ticket-management/README.md

-# 🎟️ Ticket Management System — React Version
+# 🎟️ Ticket Management System

 A responsive and accessible **Ticket Management Web App** built with **React** as part of the **HNGi13 Stage 2 Frontend Task**.